itt-learning-groups/2021_07_14/README.md

 * Try `kubectl rollout undo deployment todoapi`.
 You should get a success message... and ordinarily this would work.
 But we've still got a problem to solve.
 * List/watch your pods again and see what's happening.
 You should see that the situation is now worse than before!

-(The problem is that rollback will try to replay the previous successful rollout in the deployment's rollout history.
+(The problem is that a rollback will try to replay the previous successful rollout in the deployment's rollout history.
 Describe the deployment and check its "events" log to understand what has happened.)

 The real problem is that we're simply too close to our limits on these nodes to be able to rollback: There's not enough room.